It really is easy!

 There are a few methods that can be used, and we always recommend starting with the least severe.

-Use a couple drops of Dawn blue dish soap in your washer (instead of your regular detergent) and run extra rinses to get rid of any suds
+- Use a couple drops of Dawn blue dish soap to hand wash your diapers in your bathtub (instead of your regular detergent) and run extra rinses to get rid of any suds

 **Always check with your diaper's manufacturer first so that you don't risk voiding any warranties!**